aperiodic/aperiodic-cljs/README.md

-# aperiodic-cljs
+# A simple clojurescript template

 This is what I consider a bare-bones starting point for clojurescript development.
-It contains a simple compojure app to serve a hiccup-rendered page that loads the compiled clojurescript.
+It contains a simple compojure app that serves a hiccup-rendered page that loads the compiled clojurescript.

 ## Usage

+To create a new leiningen project with this template, run `lein new aperiodic-cljs <project-name>`.
+Note that this requires lein2.

-Compile the clojurescript with `lein cljsbuild once`, then start the development server with `lein ring server`.
+Once the project has been created, cd to its root, compile the clojurescript with `lein cljsbuild once`, and start the development server with `lein ring server`.
+You should be greeted with an alert that says `<project-name> lives!`.
+If something goes wrong, open an issue!

 ## License